basemre/recipe/README.md

 5. Expand language support to include more languages.
 6. Optimize the recipe generation algorithm for better performance.
 7. Implement unit and integration tests for the application.
+## Authentication

+This project now includes user authentication and authorization.
+Users can sign up, log in, and access protected routes based on their permissions.

+Key features:
+- User registration
+- User login
+- Protected routes
+- Role-based access control

 For any issues or feature requests, please open an issue on the GitHub repository.